Protein disrupts infectious biofilms

 The paper is titled "Pyocyanin degradation by a tautomerizing demethylase inhibits Pseudomonas aeruginosa biofilms."

-"Pyocyanin degradation by a tautomerizing demethylase inhibits Pseudomonas aeruginosa biofilms," Science, science.sciencemag.org/lookup/doi/10.1126/science.aag3180
+More information: "Pyocyanin degradation by a tautomerizing demethylase inhibits Pseudomonas aeruginosa biofilms," Science, science.sciencemag.org/lookup/ … 1126/science.aag3180